google/uv-metrics/README.md

 - Make sure that you're on the master branch!
 - add a new tag, with `git tag 0.2.3` or the equivalent
 - `git push; git push --tags`
-- run `make release` to package and push UV to artifactory.
+- run `make release` to package and push `blueshift-uv` to artifactory.

 ## Trouble?